 You can see how much I’ve used already resizing about 700 images.
-I’ve used 2.34 gigabytes and what’s really nice is I’ve saved a ton of space on my website by doing that.
+I’ve used 2.34 gigabytes and what’s really nice is that I’ve saved a ton of space on my website by doing that.

 Once you’ve got it set up, you need to go into the Imagify Image Optimizer “Settings” with a little toolbar at the top.
 You’ll see these 3 options i.e. Normal, Aggressive, and Ultra.

 You want to have your images “Auto-Optimize on upload” and “Backup original images”.
-That way you don’t lose any of the original images you’ve uploaded.
+That way you won’t lose any of the original images you’ve uploaded.
 I generally recommend picking the ‘Aggressive’ or the ‘Ultra’ level.

 However, if you want the absolute fastest page load time and you have people on your website that are often on slow connections, you will want to use the Ultra.